jembi/openhim-mediator-mapping/docs/docs/setup.md

   > The log level at which the logs should be printed out

+- ENABLE_LOGGING - Default: **true**

+  > Define if the application should print out any logs

+- MONGO_URL - Default: **mongodb://localhost:27017,localhost:27018,localhost:27019/mapping-mediator?replicaSet=mapper-mongo-set**

+  > The MongoDB url for connecting to the replica set database

 - OPENHIM_URL - Default: <https://localhost:8080>

   > The URL to the OpenHIM instance<br />